urgent/thisbounty.com-cra/README.md

 ## User Persona

-Software programmers who work an hour or two a day.
+Computer programmers who need experience.

 ## What problems am I not trying to solve, and why?